ARDUINO GSM

 Introduction

-In this documentation we cover how to connect devices over GSM by using different approaches, like using Arduino MRK GSM 1400 or Arduino MKR NB 1500.
+In this documentation, we cover how to connect devices over GSM by using different approaches, like using Arduino MKR GSM 1400 or Arduino MKR NB 1500.

 Arduino MKR GSM 1400

 The Arduino MKR GSM 1400 takes advantage of the cellular network as a means to communicate.
 The GSM / 3G network is the one that covers the highest percentage of the world's surface, making this connectivity option very attractive when no other connectivity options exist.
-Whether you are looking at building a gateway to your own remote sensor network, or if you need a single device sending a text message when an event happens at the other side of the country, the MKR GSM 1400 will help you to quickly implement a solution to accommodate your needs.
+Whether for building a gateway to a remote sensor network or for a single device sending a text message when an event occurs across the country, the MKR GSM 1400 assists in quickly implementing a solution to accommodate such needs.

-The board's main processor is a low power Arm® Cortex®-M0 32-bit SAMD21, like in the other boards within the Arduino MKR family.
+The board's main processor is a low-power Arm® Cortex®-M0 32-bit SAMD21, like in the other boards within the Arduino MKR family.
 The GSM / 3G connectivity is performed with a module from u-blox, the SARA-U201, a low power chipset operating in the de different bands of the cellular range (GSM 850 MHz, E-GSM 1900 MHz, DCS 1800 MHz, PCS 1900 MHz).
 On top of those, secure communication is ensured through the Microchip® ECC508 crypto chip.
-Besides that, you can find a battery charger, and a connector for an external antenna.
+Besides that, a battery charger and a connector for an external antenna can be found.

-The following example will allow connecting your Arduino GSM 1400 to the cloud platform in a few lines.
-Just modify the arduino_secrets.h file with your own information.
+This example will allow connecting the Arduino GSM 1400 to the cloud platform in a few lines.
+The arduino_secrets.h file just needs to be modified with the relevant information.

 #define THINGER_SERIAL_DEBUG